clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs.rst

 =============

 * View current `release notes`_ for the Deep Learning Reference Stack.
+* View current `TensorFlow benchmark results`_ for the Deep Learning Reference Stack with TensorFlow.
-* View current `benchmark results`_ for the Deep Learning Reference Stack.
+* View current `PyTorch benchmark results`_ for the Deep Learning Reference Stack with PyTorch.

 .. note::